Flooding possible. Be prepared.

 High river levels may lead to flooding.

-River levels are high on parts of the River Churn.
-Flooding of low lying land and roads is expected to continue today, 12 February 2026, especially near Cerney Wick.
-Further rain is forecast over the next 24 hours, which has the potential to be heavy at times.
-We expect levels to remain high over the coming days.
+River levels are high on the River Churn.
+Flooding of low lying land and roads is expected to continue today, 4 March 2026, especially near Cerney Wick.
+The forecast is to remain dry today and for the next few days.
+Levels remain high but stable.
+We expect levels to decrease over the coming days.

 Information supplied by the Environment Agency